BileGH/unitystation-wiki/docs/Roles/Service roles/Bartender.md

 ### How to Mix?

 Well, frankly, you just add liquids into a glass and they mix themselves.
-Before you can mix you need to get familiar with your elements, currently the only appliance that is there for bar tending is the Booze-o-matic.
+Before you can mix you need to get familiar with your elements, while most of the ingredients have been added, a proper inebriation system is upcoming; soon™.
+Your four friends are the booze and soda dispenser respectively (sold separately), the booze-o-matic for raw bottles and your local botanist.
 Some recipes all the bartenders should know:

 1 part vodka, 2 parts tomato juice, 1 part lime juice - Bloody Mary